-Such distorted choices may include the appointment or retention of the controller or a family member as an executive rather than a better outside candidate, engagement in inefficient self-dealing transactions with an entity that is affiliated with the controller, the usurpation of an opportunity that would be more valuable in the hands of the company rather than the controller, or other choices aimed at increasing private benefits of control at the expense of the value received by other shareholders.
+Such distorted choices may include the appointment or retention of the controller or a family member as an executive rather than a better outside candidate, engagement in inefficient self-dealing transactions with an entity that is affiliated with the controller, the usurpation of an opportunity that would be more valuable in the hands of the company rather than the controller, or other choices aimed at increasing private benefits of control at the expense of the value received by other shareholders.38

 Relatedly, opponents of dual-class share structures also argue they produce lower long-term economic returns than companies with one vote per share.
-Again, Professors Bebchuk and Kastiel argue this is because any special skills the original controllers may have is likely to erode over time.
-Moreover, they argue that as controllers decrease their economic ownership over time, significant governance risks are created:
+Again, Professors Bebchuk and Kastiel argue this is because any special skills the original controllers may have is likely to erode over time.30 Moreover, they argue that as controllers decrease their economic ownership over time, significant governance risks are created:

 These controllers own a small fraction of the company's equity capital and thus bear only a small . . . share of the losses that their actions may inflict on the company's value.
-Yet, they exercise effective control over decisionmaking and can capture the full private benefits of that control.
+Yet, they exercise effective control over decisionmaking and can capture the full private benefits of that control.40

 Empirical studies also provide evidence that, while dual-class companies may outperform in the short term, they underperform over the long term.
-For example, a study by the CFA Institute in August 2018 summarised the conclusions of various studies that found that dual-class companies underperform in the long term.
-It summarised the conclusions of one such study as follows:
+For example, a study by the CFA Institute in August 2018 summarised the conclusions of various studies that found that dual-class companies underperform in the long term.41 It summarised the conclusions of one such study as follows:

 Looking into firms in the S&P Composite Index as of the beginning of 2012, the report found that single-class firms would outperform DCS [dual-class share] firms with 3-, 5-, and 10-year timeframes.
 The study suggests that besides their financial underperformance, DCS firms also tend to illustrate more weaknesses in accounting controls and are subject to higher price volatility.
-Some characteristics of weak corporate governance standards, such as frequent related-party transactions and inconsistent distribution of rights among shareholders, were also considered relatively more common in DCS firms.

-Similarly, in February 2018, then-SEC Commissioner Robert J. Jackson Jr. proposed in a speech that companies should not be allowed to have perpetual dual-class stock and encouraged the securities exchanges to consider proposed listing standards to address the issue.
-Supporting this position was a study by Commissioner Jackson and his staff covering 157 dualclass IPOs in the United States over the prior 15 years.
-The study found that, although the valuations of dual-class companies with and without sunset provisions were similar at the time of the IPO and two years thereafter, seven or more years after their IPOs companies with perpetual dual-class stock trade at a significant discount compared to companies with sunset provisions.42 The study also found that, among the small number of firms that decided to change from dual-class to "one share, one vote" later in their life cycles, such changes were associated with significant increases in valuation.
+Some characteristics of weak corporate governance standards, such as frequent related-party transactions and inconsistent distribution of rights among shareholders, were also considered relatively more common in DCS firms.42 to address the issue.43 Supporting this position was a study by Commissioner Jackson and his staff covering 157 dual-class IPOs in the United States over the prior 15 years.44 The study found that, although the valuations of dual-class companies with and without sunset provisions were similar at the time of the IPO and two years thereafter, seven or more years after their IPOs companies with perpetual dual-class stock trade at a significant discount compared to companies with sunset provisions.45 The study also found that, among the small number of firms that decided to change from dual-class to "one share, one vote" later in their life cycles, such changes were associated with significant increases in valuation.46